rootJackk/MySite/content/posts/first.md

 # Awsome post
 #### Ciao

-This is my first post and I don't know how to set it but I'm learning to use Hugo.
+This is my first post and I don't know how to set it, I'm learning to use Hugo.
 I think it is very cool so I left you this post in order to appreciate it.
 Bye.

 ```python
 n = 3